webcirque/webfly/README.md

-# WApp Upstream
+# WebFly
-The base of all Project Webcirque apps.
+Whole new implementation of Safiullin's Cafechat.app

 ## Status